2013 Tuvalu A-Division

 The 2013 Tuvalu A-Division was the 13th season of top flight association football in Tuvalu.
-The season started on 9 March 2013 and finished on 6 April 2013.
+The Tuvalu A-Division season started on 9 March 2013 and finished on 6 April 2013.
 The champions were Nauti FC who won their eighth league title.

+Tuvalu A-Division competition

+The competition takes place at the 1,500-capacity Tuvalu Sports Ground in Funafuti, this is the only football field in Tuvalu.
+The football clubs are based on the communities of the 8 major islands of Tuvalu, with the rivalry between these 8 teams being maintained by each having a ‘home’ island.